JohnyCoolHD/RetroDisc-System/README.md

 A persistent RetroDisc data directory is automatically created inside the user's home directory.

-When running from read-only media (for example DVDs or ISO images), RetroDisc automatically stores all writable files outside the original game media.
+When running through RetroDisc, RetroDisc automatically stores all writable files outside the original game media.

 This includes: